sourcegraph/learn/posts/how-to-use-the-different-map-variants-of-java.md

 When we run our program using a `LinkedHashMap` we get the same order as can be verified below — unlike when we used `Hashtable` and `HashMap`.

+<Highlighter
-United States of America is on the continent North America Brazil is on the continent South America
+input='United States of America is on the continent North America Brazil is on the continent South America
 France is on the continent Europe
 China is on the continent Asia
 Australia is on the continent Oceania
-Nigeria is on the continent Africa null is on the continent Antarctica
+Nigeria is on the continent Africa null is on the continent Antarctica'
+/>

 `LinkedHashMap` uses `insert-ordering` for keys, but it also supports `access-ordering`.
 By using `access-ordering` whenever a key is accessed, the ordering of keys will change in the `LinkedHashMap` since the keys will now be ordered based on when they were last _accessed_.